-St. john Trauma Center: NORTHEAST OKLAHOMA'S ONLY ACS-VERIFIED LEVEL II TRAUMA CENTER
+St. john Trauma Center: NORTHEASTern OKLAHOMA'S ONLY ACS-VERIFIED LEVEL II TRAUMA CENTER

 About St. John Trauma Center

-The St. John Center was developed in 1997 for the specific purpose of improving care for patients with severe and multi-system injuries.
+The St. John Trauma Center was developed in 1997 for the specific purpose of improving care for patients with severe and multi-system injuries.
 Today, St. John provides advanced trauma care to more than 1,800 individuals per year.
 St. John averages 62,000 emergency department visits a year.
-In May of 2009, the St. John Trauma Center became the only ACS-verified trauma program in northeast Oklahoma when it was designated as a Level II Trauma Center by the Verification Review Committee, an ad hoc committee of the Committee on Trauma of the American College of Surgeons.
-The Center was reverified in 2012.
+In 2009, the St. John Trauma Center became the only ACS-verified trauma program in northeastern Oklahoma when it was designated as a Level II Trauma Center by the Verification Review Committee, an ad hoc committee of the Committee on Trauma of the American College of Surgeons.
+The Center was re-verified in 2012 and 2015.

 The St John Medical Center trauma team members are highly trained in providing care to injured patients, including certification in Advanced Trauma Life Support (ATLS) and the Trauma Nurse Core Course (TNCC).
-Our multi-disciplinary trauma team is equipped to offer the entire range of services needed in the management of seriously ill and/or injured patients 24/7/365.
+Our multidisciplinary trauma team is equipped to offer the entire range of services needed in the management of seriously ill and/or injured patients 24/7.